 | Actions | Actions workspace with active recommendations and backlog items |

-| Action Brief | Stored brief status and execution-ready markdown for a specific action |
+| Action Brief | Stored brief status, generated markdown, and brief-generation requests |

 | Traffic Summary | LLM bot and referral traffic analytics |